sameeraherath/Subify-Chrome-extension/docs/API.md

 | Dutch      | `nl` | Swedish               | `sv`    |
 | Polish     | `pl` | Turkish               | `tr`    |
 | Vietnamese | `vi` |                       |         |

+> **Note**: When users attempt to select languages other than Sinhala, the extension displays a "Coming Soon" toast notification indicating that multi-language support will be available in the next version.

 ### Language Code Reference